West Stormont Woodland Group

 Catch up with WSWG news

 We are a Community Project which means that without local support we won’t be able to go forward with plans to bring Taymount Wood and Five Mile Wood into Community ownership.
 You can read here about our latest progress, some of the projects and activities we’re involved in and our ideas going forward.
-Find here the wonderful monthly blogs for WSWG from Margaret Lear and The Barefoot Woodland Wanderer!
+Also here are some wonderful blogs for WSWG from Margaret Lear and The Barefoot Woodland Wanderer!

 Please join us and let’s make this happen together.